 Don’t just treat the symptoms – optimization should be both holistic and targeted

+This issue points to a larger philosophical debate, similar to the conflict between symptomatic medicine and holistic medicine.
+Sometimes, treating specific symptoms backfires in some way, or makes the body go out of balance.
 Modern medicine is gradually understanding that the purely symptomatic approach has flaws.
 When symptoms are treated in a local area, they tend to appear in other parts of the body or to escalate into a chronic condition.

+Holistic medicine, on the other hand, has proven itself greatly in preventing disease and contributing to fast healing, but it is very limited in treating acute conditions.
+Obviously, for long-term good health, you need both a holistic and symptomatic approach.
 Optimization is similar.
 You need to adapt your elements and make changes on the spot when necessary, but you always have to keep in mind the overall structure of your campaign.

 How to avoid the risks of high conversion